Step-by-step through an IVF cycle

 Your fertility specialist gives our scientists the eggs they have retrieved, still in the fluid from the follicles of the ovaries.
 The scientists use powerful microscopes to find the eggs in the fluid so they can be removed.

 It’s important the eggs are fertilised quickly.
-The eggs and some sperm and placed in a dish.
+The eggs and some sperm are placed in a dish.
 They have the chance to find each other and fertilise like they would naturally within your body.

 Step 6: Embryo development